Is Microsoft really retiring the Control Panel from Windows? Let's take a look

 Tip: while the Control Panel still exists for compatibility reasons and to provide access to some settings that have not yet migrated, you’re encouraged to use the Settings app, whenever possible.

-It’s also worth mentioning that the Control Panel doesn’t show up on the list of deprecated capabilities from Windows Client, but once it does, we should be given an exact date for when it will be deprecated.
+It’s also worth mentioning that the Control Panel doesn’t show up on the list of deprecated capabilities from Windows Client, so even if Microsoft announced it on its forums, the list is more indicative of the company’s stance.